Ikpeng language: Transitive

 Lexicalized causatives are separate verbs in the sentences used to indicate increased valency.
-In Ikpeng, these are often verbs such a (in English) 'to order' (2001).
-These only happen in cases where the main verb is the causative (the ordering verb like 'to order,' or 'to do') and the action that is being ordered is added as complement of the phrase, instead of an otherwise completed verb (2001).
+In Ikpeng, these are often verbs such a (in English) 'to order'.
+These only happen in cases where the main verb is the causative (the ordering verb like 'to order,' or 'to do') and the action that is being ordered is added as complement of the phrase, instead of an otherwise completed verb.

 In this sentence, the first highlighted verb is the commanding verb "order" in this case, and the bracketed section is the verb that is being ordered, in this case "to run."
 The lexicalized verb in this case is 'to order.'

 Semantics

 Plurals

 Ikpeng has multiple suffixes and prefixes which denote plurality of objects, events, verbs and nouns.

 Object and iterative suffixes

 To denote plural objects in Ikpeng, the suffixes /-tke/ and /-ke/ are employed.
 Additionally, these suffixes can be interpreted as iterative suffixes as they are also used to express the repetition of an action.
-Distinguishing the use of the suffixes is contextual as there is no consistent differentiation between the two uses (Campetela 1997, pg.
-84-85).
+Distinguishing the use of the suffixes is contextual as there is no consistent differentiation between the two uses.